Loading Events

 This training explores emerging research and evolving approaches to sentencing discretion.
 Professor Eyal Aharoni will share insights from his work examining how information shapes decision-making, followed by a discussion from Oren Gur and Sarah Boyette on efforts within the Philadelphia District Attorney’s Office to address lengthy sentences.
 The session will highlight current developments and offer a closer look at how research and practice are intersecting in this space.

-Eligible for 1 Hour of General CLE Credit in CA. Email us regarding credit in other states.
+Eligible for 1 Hour of General CLE Credit in CA and VA.

 Register Now